bark-simulator/bark/docs/source/packaging_guide.md

 ## Code Structure

-This pip package branch builds upon updated directory structure for concise import paths.
+This guide describes the updates to bark probject as part of pip packaging work and builds upon **bark** with updated directory structure for concise import paths, along with other changes and updates required for the packaging process.
 All the modules  are now sub-module of main bark module, and are imported w.r.t it.
 C++ python bindings previously in python folder are now in python_wrapper folder under bark main directory and similarly components from module directory are also placed under bark directory.
-C++ python library is renamed `core.so` from `bark.so`.
+C++ python library is renamed `core.so` from `bark.so` and all modules imported from the C++ library are under bark.core.*.

 > The import paths have been updated from following